Industrial Tech Report: 3 Takeaways From Europe's Best Year Ever

 And we dive deep into the numbers and trends in the full report.
 Download it now.

 The answer is quite reassuring.
 Despite a challenging macro environment, investors have continued to pour capital into the sector.
-In fact, with $4.7 billion so far and $6.1 billion expected by the end of the year, VC investment in European Industrial Tech has already nearly surpassed the entirety of 2021.
+In fact, with $4.7 billion so far and $6.1 billion expected by the end of the year, VC investment in European Climate Tech and Industrial Tech has already nearly surpassed the entirety of 2021.

 With that, it’s been one of the fastest-growing sectors for VC funding in Europe over the past year.
 Logistics dominated the field just (as it had the year before) with $2.5 billion in funding followed by robotics with $776 million.